On the existence of Monge maps for the Gromov-Wasserstein problem: Measurable selection of maps in the manifold setting

-In the following, we consider a partition $(A_{n,k})_n$ of $M$ made of cells with diameter $\leq 2^{-k}$ and such that $(A_{n,j})_n$ is a refinement of $(A_{n,k})_n$ in sense that each $A_{n,k}$ is itself partitioned by some $A_{n',j}$.
+The proof is essentially an adaptation of the one of Theorem~1.1 from \citeauthor{fontbona2010measurability}~\cite{fontbona2010measurability}, with additional care required since we do not have access to a linear structure on the manifold $M$.
+It relies on the measurability of set-valued maps (see \cite[Chapters 5 and 14]{rockafellar2009variational} and \cref{sec:measurable_set_valued} for a summary).
+In the following, we consider a partition $(A_{nk})_n$ of $M$ made of cells with diameter $\leq 2^{-k}$ and such that $(A_{nj})_n$ is a refinement of $(A_{nk})_n$ in sense that each $A_{nk}$ is itself partitioned by some $A_{n'j}$.
 The crucial point regarding measurability is the following proposition.